Nova Scotia’s Community Housing Growth Fund (CHGF)

 - Co-operative housing providers

-- Non-profit organizations involved in the building and/or operating of affordable or non-profit housing
+- Non-profit organizations involved in the construction or operation of affordable or non-profit housing

 - Researchers and post-secondary institutions